 Vaccines at Animal Care Clinic

-Our veterinarian near Wytheville is available for the vaccination needs of your kittens and cats.
+Our veterinarian near Wytheville is available for the vaccination needs of your puppies, kittens, cats and dogs.

 Furry family members mean almost as much to you as their human counterparts – if not just as much.
 Why wouldn’t you, therefore, give them all the same tools to live long, stay strong and experience maximum health?

-Of course, you would, and vaccines are an inescapable part of any cat’s health plan.
+Of course, you would, and vaccines are an inescapable part of any pet’s health plan.
 They help animals fight disease before it takes hold, and keep pet populations as a whole safe from infection.
-To see exactly why vaccines are so important and how best to ensure your cat’s safety, it’s critical to understand how they work.
+To see exactly why vaccines are so important and how best to ensure your pet’s safety, it’s critical to understand how they work.

 Here are some of the most common questions, and their answers.